krutikgit/LPR-S/README.md

-# Adaptive License Plate Recognition and Speed Estimation Framework
+# An adaptive License Plate Recognition Framework for Moving Vehicles

 ## Overview